 Tyler is a driver extraordinaire, capable of beating any opponent.
 Mac is a master drifter who enjoys off-road racing.
 Jess has nerves of steel and is perfect for quick getaways.
 The ability to control all three characters is interesting and reminds me of GTA V, but don’t think much of it.
 In fact, I don’t like it one bit here, as it only distracts me from the game and creates unneeded complications.

 The story is completely uninteresting, but it gets the job done, I guess.
 Heroes’ motives are clear, at least.
 There are some additional characters with a bit more… character.
-By this point I’m kinda tired of controlling some amazing new rookie who seems better than anyone else.
+But by this point I’m kinda tired of this staple of driving games, where every protagonist is a new rookie who seems better than anyone else.

 The game gives me a reason, but quickly takes away the possibility.
 The first couple of races are fine enough, with different cars and styles.
 There’s even a thrilling police chase – so, a lot of boxes are ticked.
-But after a while the game just stops.
+But after a while the game just stops dead in its track.

 The thing is, I can’t just go and race – I need a good car.
 Seems reasonable enough, right?
 But the way you obtain a car is not only bizarre but also completely stupid.

 Every race has a minimal car rating.
 You can try to race with an inferior car, but you’ll never succeed.
 And to get to that perfect car, you have to grind, or… pay.
 You can either buy a better car or, or, most probably, upgrade the one you have.
 For that you use Speed Cards – those damn things right outta Real Racing from the Apple Store.

 You can earn Speed Cards by racing, but you won’t get much.
 Even more: you never know which card you’ll get, as it’s all randomized.
 Finished first?
 Congratulations!
 Now pick a card.
 Bad card with even worse specs?
 Too bad!